willhowes/makers_portfolio_and_notes/week_10.md

 * Slow down, don't panic.

 #### Leo's Interview notes
 * Got a bit lost explaining DRY.
-Remembered towards end.
+Remembered towards end, however.
-* Good at taking time and repeating the question
+* Good at taking time and repeating the question to the interview to make sure he understood correctly.
-* Although did not state a tech excited about, explained why.
+* Although did not state a tech he was excited about, explained why.
 * Enthusiastic about problem solving.
 * Perhaps got a little bit lost when describing what found difficult about programming.

-What are you learning from your interviewee about good practice?
+*What are you learning from your interviewee about good practice?*
-- OK to take time.
+- OK to your take time when answering.
 - Try and keep in mind the original question if you get diverted.
-Where are you getting lost or drifting off in their answers?
+*Where are you getting lost or drifting off in their answers?*
 - When long examples are given.
-- It is risky to use s metaphor unless you have used it before perhaps.
+- It is risky to use a metaphor unless you have used it before perhaps.
-Where are you really engaged in the answer?
-What’s happening?
+*Where are you really engaged in the answer?
+What’s happening?*
 - Being very specific and concise in your answer.

 ### Hash Tables and Hash functions (or Hashes v Arrays)
 https://www.youtube.com/watch?v=KyUTuwz_b7Q

-#### Summary
+#### Summary regarding Hash Tables
 * Hash tables are used to index large amounts of data
 * Address of each key calculated using the key itself
 * Collisions resolved with open or closed addressing
-* Hasing is widely used in database indexing, compilers, caching, password authentication, and more.
+* Hashing is widely used in database indexing, compilers, caching, password authentication, and more.
 * Insertion, deletion and retrieval occur in 'constant time' but only if there are no collisions.

-* With an array, to search for a item in the array there are two posibilities:
+* With an array, to search for an item in the array there are two posibilities:
 1. Iterate over the whole array - this can take a very long time if it is a large array.
 2. Find the item by index which is v quick.

 * What you can do with arrays is use a formula to decide at what index position an item should go in the array.
 This can be:
 ```
-index = sum ASCII codes % size of the array
+index = sum of ASCII codes % size of the array
 ```
 i.e. sum up the ASCII codes for each character of the array item, for example:
 Tim would T = 84; i = 105, m = 109 total = 279 % size of the array (e.g. 10) = 4 (so we put item 'Tim' in item 4 of the array).